joshborup/signed_and_unsigned_uploads_cloudinary/README.md

 All of the needed information is in the dashboard, however you can set up custom presets to transform the image on upload by headig to the settings page.

+from the settings page under the upload tab, you can create a custom preset which will apply custom transformations on upload

 ![alt text](./src/media/preset1.png "sign up for cloudinary")

-make a preset and head over to your app.
+after making a preset, head over to your app.

 ## backend
 first set up your server file